-Part of starting fresh – with the freshest of locks – is kicking your old hair habits to the curb.
+Part of starting fresh – with the freshest of locks – is kicking your old hair habits to the curb and introducing 2021s healthy hair care habits.
 And as much as we’d love to agree with Elle Woods that the rules of haircare are simple and finite, there are plenty of ways you may be harming your precious strands without even knowing it.
 But the good news?
 It’s an easy fix.
 That’ll leave your hair stronger and healthier – from root to tip.

 NEW YEAR, MORE ‘POO